imran-m7/Smart-Calculator-CS-and-PY/README.md

 1. Verify Prerequisites

    For C#: Ensure you have Visual Studio installed.

    For Python: Ensure Python 3.x is installed, along with any required libraries like json (pre-installed with Python).

    Download Files

    C# Implementation: SmartCalculator.cs

    Python Implementation: smart_calculator.py

 2. Run the Program

-C#:
-Open the SmartCalculator.cs file in Visual Studio.
+   C#: Open the smartCalculator.cs file in Visual Studio.
 Run the program.

-Python:
-Open a terminal and navigate to the directory containing smart_calculator.py.
-Run the program using python smart_calculator.py.
+   Python: Open a terminal and navigate to the directory containing smartCalculator.py.
+Run the program using python smartCalculator.py.

-JSON File Management
+3. JSON File Management

    Both versions save calculation history to a JSON file.
-The C# version saves the file to the specified path:
-C:\Users\a\source\repos\homework\homework\bin\Debug\section_C_task_1.json
-The Python version creates a similar JSON file in the current working directory if none exists.
+They save the file to the specified path, creating a JSON file in it, if none exists.

-Enjoy the Features
+4. Enjoy the Features

    Perform calculations.

    View history.

    Explore and learn from the JSON history file.
-This project combines practicality with programming education, providing a robust calculator solution while demonstrating file handling and JSON data persistence across two programming languages.